briochemc/F1Method.jl/README.md

 ## A concrete example

-Make sure you have olverloaded `solve` from DiffEqBase (an example of how to do this is given in the [documentation](https://briochemc.github.io/F1Method.jl/stable/)).
+Make sure you have overloaded `solve` from DiffEqBase (an example of how to do this is given in the [documentation](https://briochemc.github.io/F1Method.jl/stable/)).
 Once initial values for the state, `x₀`, and parameters, `p₀`, are chosen, simply initialize the required memory cache, `mem` via